Learn Growing Celery in Containers in easy steps with the help of this comprehensive guide, and enjoy it fresh in your food!

 Best Container Size for Celery

-For Growing Celery in Containers, it is important that you pick the right pot.
+Now that we’ve covered the variety, it’s time to choose a pot!
 Select a container that is at least 8 inches deep.
 As celery roots only grow a few inches deep, a moderately sized pot with a diameter of 8-10 inches is adequate.
 If you possess an extra small container, it could be a good option for growing celery.

 When to Grow Celery

-For Growing Celery in Containers, fall or spring are the best seasons, owing to favorable climatic conditions.
-If you do not reside in a cool climate throughout the year, it is advisable to plant celery during mid-winter or mid-to-late summer.
+Fall or spring are the best seasons for growing celery in containers, owing to favorable climatic conditions.
+If you do not reside in a cool climate throughout the year, we recommend plant celery during mid-winter or mid-to-late summer.

 Growing Celery in Containers

-Celery thrives in cool temperatures and has a slow growth rate, taking around 90-130 days from germination to harvest.
-The optimal temperature is between 40-70 degrees F over a period of 15-16 weeks.
+Celery thrives in cool temperatures and has a slow growth rate, taking around 80-130 days from germination to harvest.
+The optimal temperature is between 40-70 F (4-21 C) over 15-16 weeks.

 Starting Celery from Seeds

-- Celery is intolerant to heat and necessitates a prolonged cool season for growth; it’s recommended to start seeds indoors 10-12 weeks before the final anticipated frost for a spring harvest.
 For a fall growing season, seeds should be sown 10-12 weeks before the first expected fall frost date.
-In warmer climates, celery must be planted during the mid-winter.
+In warmer climates, celery must be planted during midwinter.

-- Due to its taproot, celery dislikes transplanting.
-If you started the celery in seed-starting containers, ensure that you transplant them to their larger container once they have grown at least three sets of true leaves.
+Note: Due to its taproot, celery dislikes transplanting.
+If you started it in seed-starting containers, ensure that you transplant them to their larger pots once they have grown at least three sets of true leaves.
 After transplantation, it is best to leave the celery alone, as disturbing the delicate roots may have adverse effects.

 Growing Celery in Water

-Growing Celery in Water is easy and is one of the best options to relish fresh harvest at home without the need to buy it from a grocery store ever again!
-Learn the details here.
+Growing celery in water is just as easy and one of the best options for relishing a fresh harvest at home without ever needing to buy it from a grocery store!
+Here’s how to do it!

 Requirements for Growing Celery in Containers